-Welcome to Class 3/4S!
+Welcome to Beech Class!

 Please ensure your child has a full P.E kit in school – including jogging bottoms and a jumper which will be essential as the weather is colder during these months.

 Children are not to wear earrings during P.E lessons and long hair should be tied back.

 Talking about and understanding emotions, other people and behaviour are all areas that will be worked on this school year.
 PSHE also cover topics such as rules, money and staying safe.

 Homework will be set on a Friday and will be due in on the following Thursday, when it will be marked.